pretix/pretix-docs/docs/guides/plugins.md

 ### Controlling plugins

 Some enabled plugins will add a corresponding entry to the sidebar menu which allow you to control their functionality.
-For instance, the "Statistics" plugin will gather statistics on orders placed on your shop and display them in the pretix backend.
+For instance, the "Statistics" feature will gather statistics on orders placed on your shop and display them in the pretix backend.
-The "Bank transfer" plugin will require handling of bank data imports and refunds.
+The "Bank transfer" payment provider will require handling of bank data imports and refunds.
-In order to control such plugin functions, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
+In order to control such functions associated with a plugin, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
 Search the plugin and click the :btn-icon:fa3-compass: Go to: drop-down menu next to it.
 The drop-down menu displays links to pages that are relevant for the plugin.